Alberta Highway 2: Peace Country

 The two lane highway continues west through the town of Peace River before crossing the river of the same name.
 Climbing on the west bank of the river, it widens to four lanes and meets Alberta Highway 684 (Shaftesbury Trail) before exiting Peace River, reducing to two lanes, and passing north of Peace River Airport.
 5 km east Cardinal Lake, Highway 2 meets Highway 35, the Mackenzie Highway.
-Highway 2 turns south to Grimshaw, while Highway 35 turns north, following the Peace River to High Level.
+Highway 2 turns south to Grimshaw, while Highway 35 and Arctic Corridor turn north, following the Peace River to High Level.
 Highway 2 bisects Grimshaw as 51 Street, then exits the town before turning west shortly thereafter, winding through the aspen parkland of the Peace Country to the town of Fairview, in which a campus of Grande Prairie Regional College is immediately south of the highway.
 The road continues west out of Fairview as Highway 64A, while Highway 2 turns south to exit the town, curving west then south again toward the Peace River valley.
 It again curves west to descend along the river's steep north bank.
 The highway crosses the Peace River on the Dunvegan Bridge, a suspension bridge over 700 m long.
 Passing lanes assist traffic climbing from the valley on both sides of the river.

 The highway continues 20 km south to the town of Rycroft, where Highway 49 splits west carrying the remainder of the Northern Woods and Water Route to the British Columbia border.
 Highway 2 continues south to Highway 59 where it becomes a divided highway before bisecting Sexsmith and continuing to Highway 43 north of Grande Prairie, its northern terminus from 1998 to 2019.
 Prior to 1998, Highway 2 followed Highway 43 into British Columbia, where it became British Columbia Highway 2 to Dawson Creek.
 In 2019, when Highway 43 was moved to Highway 43X and bypassed Grande Prairie, Highway 2 was extended 2.4 km south to Grande Prairie city limits along its former, pre-1998 alignment; in Grande Prairie it becomes 100 Street.